aaronpinero/carousel/README.md

 The script contains a constructor function for a Carousel.
 The function accepts three arguments:

-* the id attribute for the carousel container
+* the selector for the carousel container
-* the id attribute for the carousel item list
+* the selector for the carousel item list
-* the class attribute assigned to each item
+* the selector assigned to each item

 The container serves as the carousel window, showing one part of the carousel ribbon at a time.
 The container is an HTML element with the display style "block" and overflow style "hidden".